The water from your faucets is clean and safe to drink, right?

 Step 2: Find a Measuring Device

 You’ll want to measure carefully so you don’t end up with too much or too little bleach.
 A medicine dropper is best.
-You can also use teaspoon measurers.
+You can also use teaspoon measures.

 Step 3: Pre-Filter Your Water if Necessary

 If the water is cloudy, filter it first.
-A camping filter is good for this, but you’ll still need to use bleach (or boil) because camping filters do not remove viruses.
+A camping filter is suitable for this, but you’ll still need to use bleach (or boil) because camping filters do not remove viruses.
 If you don’t have a camping filter, then you can filter the dirty water through a coffee filter.

 Step 4: Add Bleach